rebeccali/holo-alfa/_posts/2016-9-20-the-dentist.md

 title: The Dentist - My Foray into combat robots, terrible timelines and extremely large extra curriculars
 cover-image: battlebots-logo.jpg
 tags: [projects]
+summary: This is more of a reflective post about my experience, not necessarily a build report.
 ---

 ### This is more of a reflective post, for the build report of the DENTIST, the battlebot my team built, please go [here][thedentist]. ###